GALJO/inclined-plane-project/readme.md

 ### 0. Introduction

-InclinedPlaneProject is program that simulates physics scenario of mass point moving on inclined plane.
+InclinedPlaneProject is a program that simulates physics scenario of mass point moving on inclined plane.
 You can provide plane tilt, point mass, point start velocity and friction coefficient.
 It runs simulation based on *Pymunk* physics engine, calculates model based on basic Newton's dynamics and returns results from physics engine,